opnfv/netready/docs/requirements/use_cases/use_cases_l3vpn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Support for creating and managing L3VPNs is available in OpenStack Neutron by
-means of the BGPVPN project (add REF).
+means of the BGPVPN project [BGPVPN]_.
 In order to create the L3VPN network
 configuration described above using the API BGPVPN API, the following workflow
 is needed: